jentery/dh150/index.md

 # Materials

-There are no required books or textbooks for this course.
+There are no required books or textbooks for this course; however, I recommend purchasing *Fun Home* as well as copies of *Gone Home* and *Undertale*, which you could play with friends.

 Here's a list of what we'll study (in the order we're studying them):

-Coming soon.
+* Young-Hae Chang Heavy Industries, *M00D OF THE M0MENT*
+* Nalo Hopkinson, "Message in a Bottle"
+* Orson Welles and the Mercury Theatre, *War of the Worlds*
+* Lucille Fletcher, *Sorry, Wrong Number*
+* Janina Matthewson, Jeffrey Cranor, and Mary Epworth, *Within the Wires*
+* Maeve Higgins, Ian Chillag, and Jennifer Mills, *Everything Is Alive*
+* Fandor, "Show and Tell: The Movie Voiceover"
+* Marina Kittaka, *Secrets Agent*
+* Alison Bechdel, *Fun Home* (selections)
+* Emil Ferris, *My Favorite Thing Is Monsters* (selections)
+* Amanda Strong and Leanne Betasamosake Simpson, *Biidaaban (The Dawn Comes)*
+* Fulbright Company, *Gone Home*
+* N.K.
+Jemisin, *The Fifth Season* (selections)
+* Porpentine and Brenda Neotenomie, *With Those We Love Alive*
+* Toby Fox and Temmie Chang, *Undertale*
+* Avery Alder, *Simple World*

+Most of these materials are available online or in the public domain.
+When neither is the case, I'm providing passcode-protected access according to fair dealing guidelines.
+See me for the ID and passcode.
+Where applicable, I've donated to artists's Patreon accounts or the like.

 # Schedule

 Here's the schedule for the course.
 I link to materials, including handouts, that we'll discuss during class.
-Please study those materials in advance, and see me for a passcode where applicable.
-Where materials are neither open access nor in the public domain, I abide by fair dealing guidelines.
-I also donate to Patreon accounts, where applicable.
+Please study those materials in advance, and (again) see me for a passcode where applicable.
 If I need to change the schedule, then I will notify you during class at least a week in advance of the change.

 ## Introductions